MTV (Brazilian TV channel): Shutdown

-On October 7, 2025, Paramount Skydance issued an official statement announcing the shutdown of several linear channels from its portfolio in Brazil.
-The decision affects the distribution of MTV and its derived channels (MTV 00s e MTV Live), as well as Comedy Central, Nickelodeon, Nick Jr. and Paramount Network, with shutdown expected for December 31.
-According to sources heard by NaTelinha, the decision was motivated by the fall in ratings and subscribers, as well as the high maintenance costs to Serviço de Acesso Condicionado (SeAC), the same motivation that led to Disney's channels (except ESPN) being withdrawn earlier in the year, in March.
-The content of the closed channels will continue on streaming Paramount's streaming services, Paramount+ and Pluto TV.
-This will mark the definitive end of MTV as a linear channel in Brazil and its second closure following Abril giving the rights to the MTV brand back to Viacom in 2013, causing its shutdown from over-the-air television.
+On October 7, 2025, Paramount Skydance issued an official statement announcing the shutdown of all linear television channels from its portfolio in Brazil.
+The decision affected MTV and its spin-off channels (MTV 00s and MTV Live), as well as Comedy Central, Nickelodeon, Nick Jr., and Paramount Network, with closures scheduled for December 31.

+According to sources cited by NaTelinha, the move was driven by declining ratings, a sharp drop in Brazilian pay-television subscriptions, and the high operating costs associated with the Serviço de Acesso Condicionado (SeAC), Brazil’s pay-TV regulatory system established under federal law.
+These same factors had previously led to the withdrawal of Disney’s linear channels from the Brazilian market, excluding ESPN, in March of the same year.
+Content from the shuttered channels continues to be available through Paramount’s streaming services, Paramount+ and Pluto TV.
+This decision marked the definitive end of MTV as a linear television channel in Brazil, following its previous shutdown in 2013 after Grupo Abril terminated its licensing agreement with Viacom.

+Before the official closing date, Claro TV+ removed MTV along with its sister channels on 29 December, replacing their programming with an informational slideshow.

+The channel officially ceased operations at 6:00 a.m. on January 1, 2026, with its final broadcast being an episode of Geordie Shore.